CABBI ABCs: A Guide to Our Scientific Terms

 Proteome: The set of expressed proteins in a given type of cell or organism at a given time under defined conditions.
 Proteomics is the large-scale study of proteins.
 A CABBI team is designing tools to better understand how proteins, which govern cell function, are regulated in natural yeasts so they can design synthetic versions to use in their bioenergy research.

-Rhodosporidium toruloides (R. toruloides): One of four oleaginous yeasts targeted by CABBI Conversion researchers to help produce sustainable biofuels and chemicals in plants.
+Rhodosporidium toruloides (R. toruloides): One of four oleaginous yeasts (definition in this section) targeted by CABBI Conversion researchers to help produce sustainable biofuels and chemicals in plants.
 A non-model yeast (one that has not been extensively studied), R. toruloides is a promising candidate for engineered lipid, or oil, production because of its ability to synthesize fatty acids, crucial components of biodiesel fuel, waxes, and olefins (building blocks for soaps and adhesives).

 Rubisco: An enzyme involved in the first major step of carbon fixation, a process by which atmospheric carbon dioxide (CO2) is converted by plants and other photosynthetic organisms to energy-rich molecules such as glucose.
 It evolved when no oxygen was present in the atmosphere, and its presence now causes plants to burn off carbon and waste energy.
 C4 grasses developed a way to contain rubisco, improving their efficiency and allowing them to fix CO2 with less water and nitrogen — desirable traits for bioenergy crops.

-Saccharomyces cerevisiae (S. cerevisiae): One of four oleaginous yeasts targeted by CABBI Conversion researchers to help produce sustainable biofuels and chemicals in plants.
+Saccharomyces cerevisiae (S. cerevisiae): One of four oleaginous yeasts (definition in this section) targeted by CABBI Conversion researchers to help produce sustainable biofuels and chemicals in plants.
 S. cerevisiae is used for winemaking, baking, and brewing, as well as for industrial fermentation.
 One of the most intensively studied eukaryotic model organisms in molecular and cellular biology, it’s being explored in CABBI for alcohol and fatty acid production.
 Its conduciveness to genetic manipulation makes it a prime candidate for metabolic engineering.

 Triacylglycerides (TAG): Esters derived from glycerol and three fatty acids and the main storage form of fat in many living organisms; also known as triglycerides.
 These compounds are split into their components during the manufacture of biodiesel; the resulting fatty esters can be used as fuel in diesel engines.
 The glycerin can be used in the manufacture of food and production of pharmaceuticals.
 CABBI teams are working to improve TAG production and storage in plants, for use as biofuels.